-The San Dieguito Valley brackish groundwater desalination feasibility study began in the fall of 2016 and will continue through 2017.
-The study will examine a variety of factors to determine whether a brackish groundwater desalination project is possible in the area.
+The San Dieguito Valley brackish groundwater desalination feasibility study began in the fall of 2016.
+The study examined a variety of factors to determine whether a brackish groundwater desalination project is possible in the area.

-Since the brackish groundwater desalination project was conceived in 2010, it has garnered more than $400,000 in grant funds from the United States Bureau of Reclamation and the California Department of Water Resources.
+Since the brackish groundwater desalination project was conceived in 2010, it has garnered nearly $1,500,000 in grant funds from the United States Bureau of Reclamation, the California Department of Water Resources, and the Metropolitan Water District of Southern California.
 OMWD continues to seek grants to support the study of the potential project.

-The exploration of these two projects has been supported by several local, state, and federal agencies including the City of Encinitas, City of Solana Beach, County of San Diego Department of Parks and Recreation, San Elijo Joint Powers Authority, San Elijo Lagoon Conservancy, United States Geological Survey, California Department of Water Resources, and United States Bureau of Reclamation.
+The exploration of these two projects has been supported by several local, state, and federal agencies including the City of Encinitas, City of Solana Beach, County of San Diego Department of Parks and Recreation, San Elijo Joint Powers Authority, San Elijo Lagoon Conservancy, United States Geological Survey, Metropolitan Water District of Southern California, California Department of Water Resources, and United States Bureau of Reclamation.